Relations between Types

 });

 It's quite easy.
-But now let's improve our relation and add new arguments, limit
+But now let's improve our relation and add new arguments, limit and skip:

 AuthorTC.addFields({